k2s/sysadmin/delta.chat/README.md

 In the config file, I basically only uncommented `allowscp`.
 I committed it to etckeeper, but a copy is also in this repository.

+#### Allowing rsync

+Later we realized we also wanted to copy symlinks, so we could make a link for stable releases.
+This is only possible with rsync, not with scp.
+So I also allowed rsync in the rssh config.

 ### Changing DNS of delta.chat

 To change the DNS entry of delta.chat to 37.218.242.41, we first needed to